Wkalpha/pythonKaggleHousePrice/README.md

 Editor: jupyter
 Language: python

 So we don't need to collect data because kaggle already do this for us, we just need download and use.

+I want to quickly bulid model and submit to kaggle...see below

+    import pandas as pd
+    import numpy as np

+    train = pd.read_csv('Desktop/house-prices-advanced-regression-techniques/train.csv')
+    test  = pd.read_csv('Desktop/house-prices-advanced-regression-techniques/test.csv')

+    feature = train.drop(['Id'],axis=1) # Drop Id column, because this column is unnecessary for prediction y = feature['SalePrice'] # Put target column into y